tanyaweaver/python-dev-accelerator/_sources/lectures/jenkins.txt

     language: python
     python:
       - "2.7"
+      - "3.5"
     # command to install dependencies
     install: "pip install -r requirements.txt"
     # command to run tests
-    script: lettuce
+    script: aloe

 Formatting is important, in particular for list entries like ``python:``

 .. nextslide::

 To set this up, we need to add a new file to our fizzbuzz repository with that content.

 .. code-block:: bash